-1.2 Geographic Boundaries of the Area to Which This Plan Applies IPMR Section 58(1)(a)
+1.2 Geographic Boundaries of the Area to Which This Plan Applies [IPMR Section 58(1)(a)]

 This PMP applies to FortisBC wood structures on all power line corridors, road frontage areas, generation facilities and electrical facilities throughout the FortisBC service area as well as wood structures on other FortisBC owned or leased property.
-A map of FortisBC's service area is in Appendix 1.
+A map of FortisBC's service area can be reviewed in Appendix 1.

-1.3 Pest Management Plans
+1.3 Pest Management Plan

-Under the British Columbia Integrated Pest Management Act a PMP is defined as a plan that describes:
+Under the British Columbia Integrated Pest Management Act a Pest Management Plan (PMP) is defined as a plan that describes: